-- Near the end of The Nightmare Before Christmas, Jack tears off his homemade Santa Claus costume, revealing his normal tuxedo.
+- The Nightmare Before Christmas: When Jack rips off his Santa costume, he has his normal tuxedo on underneath.

-- Done by Gonzo in The Muppets.
+- Done by Gonzo in The Muppets (2011).
 Turns out he's been wearing his stuntman outfit under his work clothes every day for the past 20 years so he can be prepared the day the rest of the Muppets come to get the old gang back together.

 - At the beginning of the movie, Undercover Brother wore his normal outfit under a janitor's uniform.
-When some security guards grabbed at him the removed the uniform and exposed his regular clothes.
+When some security guards grabbed at him, they removed the uniform and exposed his regular clothes.